isaac-jordan/squad-bot-discord/README.md

 ## Usage

 1. Add [the bot](https://discord.com/api/oauth2/authorize?client_id=744661621141536808&permissions=101376&scope=bot) to your Discord server
-1. Type `!squaddump` in a text channel in your Discord server
+1. Type `!squadbot <gamename>` in a text channel in your Discord server
-  1. The bot will respond with a text file containing the users in each voice channel under a channel category containing "Hell Let Loose"
+  1. The bot will respond with a text file containing the users in each voice channel under a channel category containing "<gamename>"

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/isaac-jordan/hll-discord-bot/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/isaac-jordan/squad-bot-discord/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing